blindedjoy/RcTorch/README.md

 >Authors: Hayden Joy, Marios Mattheakis (hnjoy@mac.com, mariosmat@seas.harvard.edu)

 Contains:
-- A ESN Reservoir architecture class "rc.py"
+- An RC architecture class "rc.py"
-- Bayesian Optimization (BO) class "rc_bayes.py" with optimized routines for Echo State Nets through `Botorch` (GPU optimized), can train multiple RCs in parellel durring BO
+- Bayesian Optimization (BO) class "rc_bayes.py" with optimized routines for RC neural networks through `Botorch` (GPU optimized), can train multiple RCs in parellel durring BO
   - an implimentation of the TURBO-1 algorithm as outlined in this paper: https://github.com/uber-research/TuRBO
 - Capable of solving differential equations (the population equation, the bernoulli equation, a simple harmonic oscillator and a nonlinear oscillator)